aleph2c/learning_xslt_with_python/README.md

 new_element = etree.Element('f:data', nsmap=nsmap) # The right way

 ```
-These laws are not suggestions.
-They are the guidelines we developed based on
+These "laws" were developed based on experience.
+They help distinguish between
-experience.
-They help distinguish between the frustration of debugging a complex
+the frustration of debugging a complex system and the structured, predictable
-system and the structured, predictable approach of professional engineering.
+approach of professional engineering.

 # Testing XPath